 \textbf{Dimensionality Reduction Visualization:} The feature map from the final convolutional layer is a high-dimensional and complex dataset, which makes it challenging to distinguish and compare bursts, as it is difficult to determine which information is most important.
 Reducing high-dimensional data and representing it in 2D or 3D could directly visualize the pattern of data distribution. \citet{relate_tsne_method} proposed a non-linear dimensionality reduction algorithm, T-distributed Stochastic Neighbor Embedding (t-SNE), which has great application value in big data analyzing.
 Here we apply the t-SNE technique to analyze the feature map of test set, and use the \textsf{sklearn.manifold.TSNE} method to implement t-SNE by scikit-learn\footnote{\url{https://scikit-learn.org/}}.
 As a comparison, the count map of samples in test set without normalized preprocessing are also analyzed.
 The custom parameter \textit{Perplexity} specifies the importance of local or global structure, which generally represent the number of nearest neighbors of each data.
-In this work, the \textit{Perplexity} was set to 40, while the other hyperparameters take the default values of the \textsf{sklearn.manifold.TSNE} method.
+The custom parameter \textit{Init} represents the initialization of embedding.
+We respectively set the \textit{Perplexity} (ranging in 5, 20, 40, 60 and 80) and \textit{Init} (ranging in $pca$ and $random$) to check the classification stability of t-SNE, which refers to the hyper-parameter settings in these publications\citep{tsne_classify_grb1,tsne_classify_grb2,steinhardt_2023_tsne_classify_grb}.
+By visualizing and analyzing the effect of the distinction between the two category data, we chose \textit{Perplexity} with 20 and \textit{Init} with 'random' as the optimal setting, while the other hyper-parameters take the default values of the \textsf{sklearn.manifold.TSNE} method.